DXSP

-DXSP (96.1 FM), broadcasting as 96.1 One FM, is a radio station owned and operated by the Radio Corporation of the Philippines.
+DXSP (96.1 FM), on-air as 96.1 One FM, is a radio station owned and operated by the Radio Corporation of the Philippines.
 The station's studio and transmitter are located at the 4/F Yuipco Bldg., Navarro St., Brgy.
 Taft, Surigao City.

+History

 On March 11, 2014, a fire in the building the station was located in damaged the station's equipment, its 2 transmitters and studio.
 Since then, One FM remained off-air until 2017, when it went back on air.